 My eyes widen but I harden my face.
 Inside, keening erupts as cognizance obliterates innocence.

-Entered into Janet Reid’s Flash Fiction contest, 10 Jan 2016.
-Shortlisted! *huge grin*
+An entry in Janet Reid’s Flash Fiction contest – Shortlisted! *huge grin*

 * * *